liangjiaoxue/PythonNGSTools/README.md

 python2.7 Download_FTP_ENA.py  ./  ENA_description.txt

 ./ : is the current directory and can be changed into the directory to store the fastq files.

+#MUMmer help
+Some tools to split large query file, submit jobs to clusters and merge the delta output from MUMmer